Disability Insurance-Why Do I Need It?

 What Do I Need to Know When Looking for a Disability Policy?

-There are several things you should consider when you are looking for personal disability policy:
+There are several things you should consider when you are looking for a personal disability policy:

 - Know the definition of disability used by the insurer and what options are available.
 Many insurers offer multiple options from which to choose.

-- If you purchase a disability policy through your employer, be sure that it is portable so can take it from one job to the other.
+- Is your disability policy portable?
+If you purchase a disability policy through your employer, be sure that it is portable so can take it from one job to the other.

-- Premiums, of course, vary from one provider to another.
+- Is your policy premium locked in?
+Is renewal guaranteed?
+Premiums, of course, vary from one provider to another.
 Some may be willing to lock in a premium, while others do not.
 You may also be able to get a non-cancelable policy or a guaranteed renewal policy.
 All of these options will affect your premium.

 - How soon can you collect after a disability claim has been filed?
 The collection time can vary greatly from one carrier to another.

-- You will want to know if your policy includes Residual Benefits.
+- Does your policy include Residual Benefits?
 Residual Benefits will supplement your income if you can only work part of the time.

-- Cost of Living Benefits would help your policy keep up with inflation even after your disability.
+- Does your policy include Cost of Living Benefits?
+They would help your policy keep up with inflation even after your disability.
 They are not included in most policies but may sometimes be added as a rider to a policy.

-- You should know when and how the insurer can make changes over the course of your coverage.
-Can they change your coverage rate or terms at any time?
+- Can your insurer change your coverage rate or terms at any time?
+You should know when and how the insurer can make changes over the course of your coverage.

-- Some carriers will allow you to add a rider called a Future Increase Option for a fee.
+- Can your increase your benefit amount as your income increases?
+Some carriers will allow you to add a rider called a Future Increase Option for a fee.
 With this additional rider, you are able to increase the amount of your monthly benefit as your income increases over the years.
 The amount of increase and how often it is allowed is set by the insurer.

 Purchasing disability insurance is a very personal decision and there’s a lot of information to consider.
-Give us a call at 480-348-2200 and we can help you understand what is available so you can make an informed decision in safeguarding your future.
+Give us a call or complete our quick quote form and we will help you understand what is available so you can make an informed decision in safeguarding your future.

 1According to the report by the Council for Disability Awareness, “The State of Disability Coverage in America”